ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 1. One-to-one (1-1)
 2. One-to-many (1-n)

-Relationship is mandatory in both entities.
+The relationship field is mandatory in both entities.

 #### 2.3.1.
 One-to-one (1-1)

-1-1 relationship is defined by a field of type `EntityType` in both entities.
+A 1-1 relationship is defined by a field of type `EntityType` in both entities.

-Example: Each User must have a Car, and each Car must have an owner.
+Each User must have a Car, and each Car must have an owner.

 ```ballerina
 type Car record {|